Starting Hot Yoga? We Got You Covered

 There is yoga then there is hot yoga.
 The difference between the two is mainly the studio or the room where it’s done, aside from the postures.
 Hot Yoga’s core principles are based on Indian-born yoga guru Bikram Choudhury’s teachings on how the body gives a more positive response to yoga when done inside a 100 F room (38 C) for about 90 minutes.

-He claims the human body is able to properly stretch, detoxify, relieve stress, heal chronic pain, rehabilitate from physical injury, and even build more muscle in this conditions.
+He claims the human body is able to properly stretch, detoxify, relieve stress, heal chronic pain, rehabilitates from physical injury, and even build more muscle in these conditions.